UVicOptics/The-Big-FFW/README.md

 # The Big FFW
-This system allows for the testing of optical fibres for a fully automated optomechanical test facility.
+The Big FiTS Fibre Wrapper (FFW) allows for the testing of optical fibres for a fully automated optomechanical test facility.
 Each fibres are individually tested using the ring test method.

-They have been tested with python-2.7, some dependencies are not python-3 ready yet.
+The Big FFW's codes have been tested with python-2.7, some dependencies are not python-3 ready yet.

 ## Required packages: